billbuchanan/csn09112/week09_test/README.md

 <img src="https://github.com/billbuchanan/csn09112/blob/master/zadditional/top_csn09112.png"/>

 # Test 1
-You will answer the questions with either fixed answers, short explainations or with multiple choice.
-The test is a closed book test.
+You will answer the questions with either fixed answers, short explanations or with multiple choice.
+The test is a closed-book test.
 Note there will be no lectures in Week 9.

-Time for test: Thursday, 1 November 2023 (Times: As defined on Moodle)
+Time for test: Thursday, 1 November 2023 (9am-11am, JKCC)

 ## Background